kontent-ai/model-generator-net/README.md

 - **Modern types** - `RichTextContent`, `Asset`, `TaxonomyTerm`, `IEmbeddedContent`
 - **Partial records** - Easily extendable without modifying generated code
 - **`ContentTypeCodename` attribute** - For source-generated TypeProvider discovery
-- **`ContentTypeCodename` property** - Access the content type codename directly without reflection
+- **`ContentTypeCodename` constant** - Access the content type codename at compile time (usable in `switch`/`case` labels, attribute arguments, and other contexts that require a compile-time constant) without reflection

 > [!NOTE]
-> If an element codename would produce a property or constant that collides with the built-in `ContentTypeCodename` property (e.g., an element named `content_type_codename` or `content_type`), the element's member is automatically prefixed with an underscore (`_ContentTypeCodename`) to avoid conflicts.
+> If an element codename would produce a property or constant that collides with the built-in `ContentTypeCodename` constant (e.g., an element named `content_type_codename` or `content_type`), the element's member is automatically prefixed with an underscore (`_ContentTypeCodename`) to avoid conflicts.
 The `[JsonPropertyName]` attribute ensures deserialization still works correctly.

 ## Installation & Usage